Persistence in Financial Connectedness and Systemic Risk: Measuring Transitory and Persistent Connections

-Here we build dynamic network structures using the spectral decomposition of time-varying variance decomposition matrices.
-This reveals the impact of shocks with transitory effects (i.e. a short-term frequency response) and persistent effects (i.e. a long-term frequency response) thus creating linkages dependent on the characteristics shocks possess.
-Our approach allows the user to retrieve a dynamic adjacency matrix over different frequencies of interest.
-This extends on classical network structures where connections are binary, symmetric, and static (unconditional).
-The frequency dependent dynamic adjacency matrices allow for differences in the entire network structures as well as asymmetries in various measures summarising the properties of the network.

-Algebraically, the adjacency matrix captures all information about the network, and any sensible measure must relate to it.
-Network centrality is a typical metric many studies use \citep[e.g.][]{richmond2019trade}.
-This provides the user with information about the relative importance of nodes.
-Our objective is to have a unifying framework that allows one to study dynamic adjacency matrices and summarize dynamic network properties.
-Specifically we want to measure node degrees that capture the number of links to other nodes.
-We also want to track the distribution of node degrees, which is a network-wide property that closely relates to network behavior.
-Regarding the connectedness of the network, the location of the degree distribution is key, and hence, the mean of the degree distribution emerges as a benchmark measure of overall network connectedness.

-Our measures rely on locally stationary processes.
-This assumes the process is approximately stationary over a short time interval which allows us to incorporate time-variation into our analysis.
-In turn we can establish our measures of frequency dependent time-varying network connections.
+Here we show how one can measure connectedness using the time-varying spectral decompositions.
+Our measures of connectedness are based on locally stationary processes.
+This assumes that the process is approximately stationary over a short time interval, which allows us to incorporate time variation into our analysis.
+This in turn allows us to construct our measures of frequency-dependent, time-varying network connectedness.

 Formally, consider a doubly indexed $N$-variate time series $(\bX_{t,T})_{1\le t \le T,T \in \IN}$ with components $\bX_{t,T}=(\bX_{t,T}^1,\ldots,\bX_{t,T}^N)^{\top}$ that describe all variables in an economy.
 Here $t$ refers to a discrete time index and $T$ is an additional index indicating the sharpness of the local approximation of the time series $(\bX_{t,T})_{1\le t \le T,T \in \IN}$ by a stationary one.
 Coarsely speaking, we can consider $(\bX_{t,T})_{1\le t \le T,T \in \IN}$ to be a weakly locally stationary process if, for a large $T$, given a set $S_T$ of sample indices such that $t/T\approx u$ over $t\in S_T$, the sample $(\bX_{t,T})_{t \in S_T}$ approximates the sample of a weakly stationary time series depending on the rescaled location $u$.
 Note that $u$ is a continuous time parameter referred to as the rescaled time index, and $T$ is interpreted as the number of available observation, hence $1\le t \le T$ and $u\in[0,1]$, see \cite{dahlhaus1996kullback} for further details.